g-hourigan/g-hourigan.github.io/projects/life-events-rca.md

             All four estimates are close to zero and statistically unclear.
 So the result is not “life events strongly matter, but only somewhere hidden.”
 The pattern is more
-            simply: this broad life-events factor did not explain longitudinal change in the broad readiness construct or in its specific components.
+            simply: this broad life-events factor did not explain longitudinal change in the broad readiness construct or in its domain-specific residual components.
           </p>
         </section>